The District Leadership Team

-Insofar as practical, an Area Director should have served on a District Council (Club President or VP Education).
+Insofar as practical, an Area Director should have served on a District Council (Club President or VP of Education).
 An Area Director is eligible for re-election or re-appointment for one succeeding term only.

 A Division Director shall have served at least six consecutive months as a member of a District Council.
 A Division Director is eligible for re-election for one succeeding term only.

 The Club Growth Director shall have served at least six consecutive months as a Club President and at least 12 consecutive months as a Program Quality Director, Club Growth Director, Division Director or Area Director.

-The Program Quality Director shall have served at least six (6) consecutive months as a Club President and at least twelve (12) consecutive months as one of Program Quality Director, Club Growth Director, Division Director or Area Director.
+The Program Quality Director shall have served at least six consecutive months as a Club President and at least 12 consecutive months as a Program Quality Director, Club Growth Director, Division Director or Area Director.

-The District Director, at the time of taking office, shall have served at least six (6) consecutive months as a Club President and at least twelve (12) consecutive months as any one of Program Quality Director, Club Growth Director, Division Director or a combination of Program Quality Director or Club Growth Director and Division Director positions.
+The District Director, at the time of taking office, shall have served at least six consecutive months as a Club President and at least 12 consecutive months as any one of the Program Quality Director, Club Growth Director, Division Director or a combination of Program Quality Director or Club Growth Director and Division Director positions.

-For Area Directors, District 112 follows the recommendation from Toastmasters International, that Area Directors are appointed by the incoming District Director.
+For Area Directors, District 112 follows the recommendation from Toastmasters International that the incoming District Director appoints Area Directors.
 Applications are sent to the current District Director, who passes them on to the candidate/s for District Director.

-A nominee who is not nominated by the District Leadership Committee may stand from the floor at the District Council meeting in May.
-A floor candidate wishing to stand for election and/or to participate in the candidates showcase and/or the candidates corner must have been through the nomination process and should advise the Chair of the District Leadership Committee at least a week before the Annual Conference to allow sufficient time for preparations to be made.
+A nominee not nominated by the District Leadership Committee may stand from the floor at the District Council meeting in April 2023.
+A floor candidate wishing to stand for election and to participate in the candidate’s showcase and the candidate’s corner must have been through the nomination process and should advise the District Director in writing at least seven days before the meeting of the District Council to allow sufficient time for preparations to be made.

 Under no circumstances will any nomination be accepted without a signed official Toastmasters International Officer Agreement and Release Statement.

-Only nominated and accepted candidates may use the District mailing system or website for displaying their campaign materials.
+Only nominated and accepted candidates may use the District mailing system or website to display their campaign materials.